HalFentise/tp/docs/DeveloperGuide.md

 ```

 **Design Consideration:**
-This implementation allows users to update individual parts of the goal, allowing for a more modular approach when only minor modifications are required compared to having to set a new goal each time.
+This implementation allows users to update individual parts of the goal, allowing for a more modular approach when only minor modifications are required to having to set a new goal each time.

 ---